ohmthakor/AI-Trading-Algo/README.md

 ## Features

   ### Technical Analysis:
-  Utilizes the RSI (Relative Strength Index) to identify potential buy and sell signals.
+  Utilizes the RSI (Relative Strength Index) and Bollinger Bands to identify potential buy and sell signals.
   ### Sentiment Analysis:
   Implements AI-driven sentiment analysis using the FinBERT model to gauge market sentiment from news headlines.
   ### Automated Trading: